 - Duties: Employers should be specific about their expectations for the employee and detail how they plan to evaluate performance.

-- Hours of work: Specify, if relevant, the minimum number of hours each week employees work and the maximum.
+- Hours of work: Specify, if relevant, the minimum and the maximum number of hours each week employees work.

 - Legal language: A casual worker contract has no teeth unless it has some legal jargon.
 Include a clause saying that the contract qualifies as the sum of all previous discussions.
 Employers may also wish to specify governing law, that is, in which state they expect to settle any disputes.